hyperledger-solang/solang/docs/language.rst

 .. note::

-    Substrate can be built with a different type for Address.
+    Substrate can be compiled with a different type for Address.
 If you need support for a different length than the default, please get in touch.

 Enums